Careers that keep the earth in balance

 You'll only need to come to campus 2-3 times per week between the hours of 3:30-7:50

-p.m.
-And you can choose between full-time and part-time tracks.
+And you can choose between full-time and part-time tracks to match your lifestyle.

 Endorsed by Industry

-Dozens of organizations - including Puget Sound Energy, Waste Management, Washington
+Dozens of organizations - including Waste Management, Recology, Washington State Department

-State Department of Ecology, King County Wastewater, City of Bellevue, O'Brien & Company,
+of Ecology, King County Wastewater, Puget Sound Energy, City of Bellevue, O'Brien360

-and McKinstry - have invested time to help shape Cascadia's Sustainable Practices
+(formerly O'Brien and Company), and McKinstry - have invested time to help shape Cascadia's

 Taught by exceptional faculty